R-ODAF/R-ODAF_Health_Canada/README.md

 `snakemake -s ./workflow/modules/2-qc.smk --software-deployment-method conda --cores 32`

+**If you have already run the QC step and want to re-run it, you must delete or rename the output/QC directory**

 #### Differential expression analysis

 Once the preprocessing and quality control steps are complete, you can run (or re-run) differential analysis via DESeq2 and production of DEG reports.
 This will produce DEG lists, exploratory reports, and interactive gene expression reports that incorporate DEG filtering according to R-ODAF criteria.

 `snakemake -s ./workflow/modules/3-diffexp_and_reports.smk --software-deployment-method conda --cores 32`

-**Note that you will have to delete dummy output file "reports_complete" to re-run the differential expression analysis step.**
+**Note that you will have to delete dummy output file "output/.rodaf_internal/reports_complete" to re-run the differential expression analysis step.**
+`output/.rodaf_internal/reports_complete`

 # Output files

 ## Quality control

 - A [MultiQC](https://multiqc.info/) report
-- An HMTL study-wide QC report showing pass/fail for samples according to to R-ODAF filtering criteria as set out in [the publication](https://www.sciencedirect.com/science/article/pii/S0273230022000307)
+- An HMTL study-wide QC report showing pass/fail for samples according to to R-ODAF filtering criteria as set out in [Harrill et al. (2021)](https://pubmed.ncbi.nlm.nih.gov/33538836/)
 - An update metadata file containing only samples that passed QC

 ## Differentially expressed genes